-The Jews, and indeed all the people of Israel, were taken out of the midst of an idolatrous world, to become the depositaries of a purer knowledge of the one true God than was given to any other people.
+The Jews, and indeed all the people of Israel, were taken out of the midst of an idolatrous world to become the depositaries of a purer knowledge of the one true God than was given to any other people.
 At a time when (humanly speaking) the world could hardly have preserved a spiritual religion in its highest purity, they received a divine revelation enshrined in symbols and ceremonies, whereby it might be safely kept till the time of its development in a purer and more heavenly form.

-"One God," the Creator and Judge of the world, and the Author of all good, was the only object of adoration.
-And there was nothing of that wide separation between religion and morality, which among other nations was the road to all impurity.
-The will and approbation of Jehovah was the motive and support of all holiness.
-Faith in His word was the power which raised men above their natural weakness, while even the divinities of Greece and Rome were often the personifications of human passions, and the example and sanction of vice.
+"One God," the Creator and Judge of the world, and the Author of all good, was the only object of adoration among God's people.
+And there was nothing of that wide separation between religion and morality with the Jews, which among other nations was the road to all impurity.
+The will and approbation of the great Jehovah God was the motive and support of all holiness.
+Faith in His word was the power which raised men above their natural weakness, while even the divinities of Greece and Rome were often the personifications of human passions.

 The devotional scriptures of the Jews express that heartfelt sense of infirmity and sin, that peculiar spirit of prayer, that real communion with God, with which the Christian, in his best moments, has the truest sympathy.
 So that, while the best hymns of Greece are only mythological pictures, and the literature of Heathen Rome hardly produces any thing which can be called a prayer, the Hebrew psalms have passed into the devotions of the Christian Church.

 There is a light on all the mountains of Judea, the epicenter of the religion of the Jews, which never shone on Olympus or Parnassus.
 It is on the "Hill of Zion" in which "it pleased God to dwell," and is the type of "the joy of the whole earth" (Psalm 48:2, 68:16).
 In comparison, the seven hills of Rome are the symbol of tyranny and idolatry.